IlanAigs/Say-My-Name-Final/README.md

 # Say-My-Name-Final

-# This program will promp the user for his/her name, trsform it to the phonetic spelling and the to a reduble form wich has the correct prnouciation.
+# This program will prompt the user for his/her name, transform it to the phonetic spelling,
+# and then to a reducible form which has the correct pronunciation.
-# The program will update the csv that is currebttl used as the college database with the name as spelld by the student apon input, the phonetic spelling
+# The program will update the clsx that is currently used as the college database with the name
-# and the correct prnouciation
+# as spelled by the student upon input, the phonetic spelling, and the correct pronunciation.

-# Python mouels used: 'csv', 'os'
+# Python modules used: 'csv', 'os'
-# Third party moduels: 'pandas', 'g2p_en'
+# Third-party modules: 'pandas', 'g2p_en'

-# To run the program
-# specify the pth to the xlsx file at line 51 of the code: filename = "ALL STUDENTS OCTOBER 17th.xlsx"
+# To run the program, specify the path to the xlsx file at line 51 of the code:
+# filename = "ALL STUDENTS OCTOBER 17th new.xlsx"

-# ** The orirginl xlsx file is not provided deu to privesy issues. **
+# ** The original xlsx file is not provided due to privacy issues but a mock-up is provided. **